 Preparing gourmet meals takes no more time, effort, or expense than preparing poorly thought-out meals, and the difference between the two is astounding.
 Take a few minutes now to look around and get some ideas, and bookmark this site, so you can come back often, as I am constantly adding new recipes, meal suggestions, and techniques.

 *I am not a medical professional, so I can't give you medical advice.
-I can, however, share what I've learned from managing my own condition, from my extensive reading, and from talking with others.*
+I can, however, share what I've learned from managing my own condition, from my extensive reading, and from talking with others.
+Consult your health care practitioner for advice specifically for you.*

 Some people, such as those with celiac disease, truly need to follow a gluten-free diet.
 Has it become faddish?
 Absolutely.
 Are lots of celebrities eating this way even though they don't need to?
 Of course: that's one way they stay in the spotlight.
 These cases certainly don't invalidate the necessity of avoiding gluten for those who actually are sensitive - and that group includes more people all the time.

-Of course, those with celiac disease must avoid the glutens in wheat, barley, and rye.
+Of course, those with celiac disease must avoid the glutens in wheat, barley, spelt, oats, and rye.
 Recent research, however, has revealed more correlations with other grains, and the recommendations coming out of these studies indicate that all grains have glutens, and are therefore damaging to those with celiac disease.

 Another correlation becoming apparent in these studies is that those with auto-immune diseases other than celiac disease should also be avoiding grains.
 Rheumatoid arthritis and lupus have been particularly well-studied, and the correlation between grain consumption and inflammation leading to increases in symptoms is more and more often being interpreted as causation.